Azure/azure-iot-sdks/c/iothub_client/samples/iothub_client_sample_device_method/readme.md

----
-platform: windows
-device: desktop
-language: c
----

-Run a simple device Methods C sample on Windows
+# Run a simple device Methods C sample on Windows
-===
----

-# Table of Contents
+## Table of Contents

 -   [Introduction](#Introduction)
 -   [Step 1: Prerequisites](#Step-1-Prerequisites)
 -   [Step 2: Build and Run the Sample](#Step-2-Build)

 <a name="Introduction"></a>
-# Introduction
+## Introduction

 **About this document**